 About the activity

-The hostel is managed by one of our National Park partners.
+The hostel is managed by one of Store Mosse National Park partners.

 Lövö is a moraine hill consisting of sand, gravel and stones in connection with the latest ice age.
 Around the core of this moraine, several dunes of shifting sand, known locally as “rocknar”, have since formed.
 Lövö was settled in the 1600s, and four families lived in Lövö in 1912.
 Today only one house is left.
 It has been carefully renovated and provides suitable quarters for anyone who wants to experience the national park.